uidaholib/make-at-the-mill/2-explore.md

 - MakeyMakey [web apps](http://makeymakey.com/apps/)

+## Raspberry Pi

+[Raspberry Pi](https://www.raspberrypi.org/) is a single board computer that is cheap, hackable, and fun!
+This simple computer runs [Raspbian](https://www.raspberrypi.org/downloads/raspbian/), a Linux-based operating system that can do everything it's bigger laptop cousins can do.
+RPI is great for learning to code, building projects, or just playing some games!

 ## VR / AR

 Virtual Reality (VR) and Augmented Reality (AR) are emerging tech with ever increasing use cases.